No products in the cart.

 What materials do you use?

-For my pastel portraits, I always draw on PastelMat paper by Clairefontaine.
-My favourite colour paper to use is dark grey but I also draw on white.
+For my pastel portraits, I only draw on either Grey Pastelmat or White Pastelmat paper by Clairefontaine.
 I use a mixture of pastel sticks and pastel pencils.
 My main brands of pastel sticks is Unison Colour & Schmincke.
 For pastel pencils, I mainly use (in order), Stabilo Carbothello, Faber-Castell Pitt & Caran d’Ache.
 I also use Sofft Tools to blend out some my pastel layers.

 I occasionally paint with oil paints & hope to soon start offering pet painting commissions in addition to my pastel portraits.
 The brand of oil paint I currently use is Pebeo XL.